ptrebert/project-diploid-assembly/tutorial.md

 The option `mem_total_mb` is necessary to avoid running high-memory jobs, e.g., a whole-genome `flye` assembly of CLR data, if only insufficient resources are available.

-#### Running on a compute cluster (recommended)
+#### Execution environment: compute cluster (recommended)

-Please refer to the Snakemake documentation for all options allowed in a Snakemake profile.
-You can find an example of a compute cluster profile here:
+You can examine an example for a Snakemake *profile* suitable for single-server execution here:

 ```bash
 /work_dir$ less project-diploid-assembly/environment/snakemake/cluster/hhu_pbs/config.yaml